Practical AI and SaaS for Business

 For businesses operating in Canada or processing personal information about Canadian individuals, the current practical AI governance questions are:

-- Automated decision-making transparency: The OPC has indicated that organisations using AI to make significant automated decisions should disclose this to affected individuals and provide meaningful explanation.
-This is guidance under current PIPEDA obligations, not yet a statutory right (AIDA, if enacted, would formalise this further).
+• Automated decision-making transparency: The OPC has indicated that organisations using AI to make significant automated decisions should disclose this to affected individuals and provide meaningful explanation.
+This is guidance under current PIPEDA obligations, not a statutory right at the federal level, since AIDA died with Bill C-27 in January 2025.

-- Quebec Law 25: Quebec has enacted its own provincial privacy reform (Law 25 / Bill 64, which came into force in phases from 2022 to 2023).
-Quebec's framework includes specific provisions on automated decision-making that are already in force.
-Businesses operating in Quebec should verify their current obligations under Law 25.
+• Quebec Law 25: Quebec has enacted its own provincial privacy reform (Law 25 / Bill 64), fully in force since September 2024.
+Quebec's framework includes specific, already-binding provisions on automated decision-making, notification, explainability, and human review.
+Businesses with Quebec customers, not just Quebec-based businesses, should verify their obligations under Law 25.

 Methodology (Real-World, Verified)